nickytonline/wishlist-mcp/README.md

 - **Remote**: `https://template.first-wallaby-240.pom.run` (your unique URL)
 - **Local**: `http://localhost:8080` (your local server)

-**3. Add to ChatGPT:**
+**3. Add to MCP Client:**

+For **ChatGPT**:
 1. [Enable ChatGPT apps dev mode](https://platform.openai.com/docs/guides/developer-mode) in your ChatGPT settings
 2. Go to: **Settings → Connectors → Add Connector**
 3. Enter your Remote URL + `/mcp`, e.g. `https://template.first-wallaby-240.pom.run/mcp`
 4. Save the connector

+For **Claude Desktop** or other MCP clients:
+1. Configure the MCP server URL in your client's settings
+2. Use your Remote URL + `/mcp` endpoint

 **4. Test it:**

-1. Start a new chat in ChatGPT
+1. Start a new chat in your MCP client
-2. Add your app to the chat
+2. Add your app to the chat (if applicable)
-3. Send: `echo Hello from my ChatGPT app!`
+3. Send: `echo hello world`
-4. You should see the message displayed in a scrolling marquee widget
+4. You should see the message displayed in an interactive wish box widget

 The tunnel stays active as long as the SSH session is running.